BasicPrimitives/javascript/samples/ItemTemplates.md

 ![Screenshot](javascript.controls/__image_snapshots__/CaseItemTemplate-snap.png)

 ## Adding link to Item Template
-In order to avoid diagram cursor positioning and layout when user clicks on reference add 'stopPropagation' to mouse click event handler of the reference's label.
+To avoid diagram cursor positioning and layout, when the end-user clicks on the web link, add 'stopPropagation' to the mouse click event handler.

 ```JavaScript
   readmore.addEventListener("click", function (e) {